We are a Jesus church.

 Assistant Phil, Diane & Jodi

 Leadership and Mission Pastor

 Assimilation and MC Pastor

-God has blessed Solid Rock with an incredible staff and we are looking to grow.
+God has blessed A Jesus Church with an incredible staff and we are looking to grow.
 If any of our job openings line up with your gifting and talents, we’d love to meet you!

 If you are interested in applying for any of the positions listed above, please read through the job descriptions and send your cover letter along with a resume to email@example.com (unless otherwise specified).